 When you come to building your first ever website, you should remember these five key things:

-- Pick the right website builder for you – We like Wix, due to its prices, range of features and ease of use.
-See how it ranks against rivals in our website builder comparison table
+- Use a website builder – They're cheaper than web developers, and give you a website you know how to use.
+We like Wix, due to its prices, range of features, and ease of use.
+See how it ranks against rivals in our website builder comparison table.

 - Build happy – This is your site, your portal to the entire internet, so make it fun!